Lost-Fables/TicketPlugin/README.md

     ```
-    Note for onDuty and offDuty: A staff member is set to off-duty automatically upon leaving the server,
+    Note for persistent and offDuty: A staff member is set to off-duty automatically upon leaving the server,
     and must manually go back on-duty when logging back on.
     ```